bennywee/stochastic_volatility_workflow/writeups/s1_summary.md

 - Compare differences in samples of runs with/without divergences.
 WHat do the pair plots look like?
 - Use tourr to see if different projections and visualiastions can pinpoint the difficult parameters.
 - Run "gold standard" MCMC (what about KSC MCMC methods?).
 Use QQ plots to check for any differences in posterior samples.
+- SBC to understand coverage and prior choice